National Gallery in Prague

 The Prague City Gallery belongs among the most important galleries in the Czech Republic.
 It particularly specializes in modern and contemporary arts; it collects, preserves and professionally processes art collections of the capital city of Prague.
 At present, the Gallery has displays in seven buildings: the House at the Stone Bell; the Municipal Library – Floor 2; the Colloredo-Mansfeld Palace; the House of Photography; Bílek’s Villa; Troja Château; and the František Bílek’s House in Chýnov.

 The Liberec Regional Gallery is the fifth largest gallery in the Czech Republic.
 It was founded in 1953.
 Since 2014 it has been housed in the building of the former town spa.
 The Gallery holds collections consisting of over 21,000 art objects from the Czech Republic and other European countries, so is a sort of Museum of European Art.
 The Gallery’s exhibition dramaturgy places special emphasis on the art of the region and the art of Czech Germans, thus it significantly helps discover and understand the forgotten identity of the Sudetenland.

 Čsl. armády 1360/35, 434 01 Most

-The Most Museum was founded in 1888.
-From the beginning, it has been collecting historical, scientific and artistic collections with an emphasis on the wider Most region, represented by three geomorphological units – the Most Basin, the Ore Mountains and the Bohemian Central Mountains.
-Historically, the most important part of the collections is the personal estate of Ulrika von Levetzow, the last love of Johann Wolfgang von Goethe, to which a permanent exhibition is dedicated.
-Collections of insects, fossils, weapons, textiles, arts (including folk) and handicrafts are also extremely rare and rich.
+The Museum in Most was established in 1888.
+Since the beginning, it has been assembling historical, scientific, and artistic collections with an emphasis on the wider Most region, represented by three geomorphological units – the Most Basin, the Ore Mountains, and the Bohemian Central Mountains.
+Historically, the most important part of the collections is the personal estate of Ulrika von Levetzow, Johann Wolfgang von Goethe’s last love, which is on display in the permanent exhibition.
+Collections of insects, fossils, weapons, textile, arts (including folk), and handicrafts are also extremely rare and rich.